ouidhi/future_of_genres/Concepts.md

 - p-value > 0.05 → Fail to reject the null → Non-stationary series.

-If the series is not stationary, techniques like differencing, log transformation, or seasonal adjustment are used to make it so.

-4. Check seasonality
+If the series is not stationary, techniques like differencing, log transformation, or seasonal adjustment are commonly applied to induce stationarity.
+While I'm using auto_arima() to automatically determine the optimal values for p, d, q, the results from the ADF test can be a valuable reference — especially for selecting the appropriate differencing term d.
+Since auto_arima() uses statistical heuristics and may not always capture the true dynamics of the data, it's good practice to validate or tweak its suggestions based on domain knowledge and stationarity test results like ADF.

 ## Time series forecasting